 Our Hoover bankruptcy attorneys currently charge $850 to file most Chapter 7 bankruptcy cases in Jefferson County and the surrounding areas.
 Should you, like many other Americans, be overwhelmed with debt, then let our Hoover bankruptcy lawyers help you find financial relief and guide you through the process of bankruptcy.

-Filing for Bankruptcy in Hoover
+Bankruptcy Attorneys in Hoover

 Overwhelming debt is a common problem for people living in Shelby and Jefferson County, Alabama.
 If it is plaguing you and your family, then maybe we can help.
-For an initial consultation with our Hoover bankruptcy lawyer over the phone or in person in our Birmingham office, you will need to fill out a questionnaire and bring it with you to the appointment.
+For an initial consultation with our Hoover bankruptcy lawyer over the phone or in person in our office, you will need to fill out a questionnaire and bring it with you to the appointment.
 Should you opt for a phone consultation, a Hoover bankruptcy attorney is available to speak with you today to review your financial circumstances.
-If you live in Hoover or the surrounding areas of Helena, Chelsea, Alabaster, Pelham, Bessemer, Birmingham, Hueytown, Homewood, or Vestavia, then you will likely be filing your bankruptcy in the United States District Court, Northern District of Alabama, Southern Division.
+If you need a bankruptcy attorney in Tuscaloosa or the surrounding areas of Helena, Chelsea, Alabaster, Pelham, Birmingham, Hueytown, Homewood, or Vestavia, then you will likely be filing your bankruptcy in the United States District Court, Northern District of Alabama, Southern Division.
 In a Chapter 7 bankruptcy, you will have a hearing called a Meeting of the Creditors.
 If you live in the City of Hoover or anywhere else in Jefferson County, then your bankruptcy hearing will be in downtown Birmingham.

 To proceed with filing your bankruptcy, certain documentation will be needed, depending on the specifics of your situation.
 We will typically need at least last two years of tax returns and the last six (6) months of your income information via paystubs.
-After reviewing these and other documents, our Shelby County bankruptcy lawyer can help you determine if bankruptcy makes sense for you.
+After reviewing these and other documents, our Alabaster bankruptcy lawyer can help you determine if bankruptcy makes sense for you.

 If filing for bankruptcy then will usually be filing a Chapter 7 or Chapter 13.
 A Chapter 13 bankruptcy is basically a three to five year payment plan that is administered through the Bankruptcy Court, where you pay your creditors off over time allowing you to get caught up on certain important bills such as your mortgage or a car payment.
 However, when most people think of filing bankruptcy they are thinking of a Chapter 7 bankruptcy, which is a much quicker and simpler type and usually last about ninety days.